zthun/gateway/README.md

-# gateway
+# Description

-A gateway application to the zthunworks domain applications
+A gateway application to the Zthunworks domain applications